Versusmind/elude/readme.md

     resources
     ├── assets
     │   ├── bower
     │   │   └── All bower dependencies
     │   ├── css
     │   │   └── Application CSS files
     │   ├── fonts
     │   │   └── Application font files
     │   ├── img
     │   │   └── Application images
     │   ├── js
     │   │   └── Application javascript
     │   ├── less
     │   │   └── Application less files
     │   └── sass
     │       └── Application sass files
     .

 For a better readability and maintainability you need to respect this folder pattern.
-You can create as many subfolders you want.
+You can create as many subfolders as you want.
-/!\ After building process all fonts wil be in the same folder.
-You need to pay attention to name conflict
+/!\ After the building process all fonts will be in the same folder.
+You need to pay attention to name conflicts.

 ## Building assets

 ### Configuration

-In the `config/assets.php` file you can defined group of assets:
+In the `config/assets.php` file you can define groups of assets:

     'groups' => [